thisisirfan/eztrak-ui/README.md

 # Getting started

-Getting started with this repo.
+Getting started with this Eztrak component UI library.

 #### Familiar with Git?